rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-2-tree-to-set-of-sets.md

 is also a descendant of the node's ancestors.
 As such, a descendant is also an element of both sets of any of the node's ancestors.

-* If a parent has one child only, then the parent's inner set is identical to the child's outer set.
+* If a parent has one child only, then the parent's inner set is equal to the child's outer set.
 Both sets are strict subsets to the parent's outer set.
 * If a parent has more than one child, then the parent's inner set holds more nodes than any of the outer sets of its child nodes.
 That is, the outer set of any child is a strict subset of the parents's inner set.